 The FlightGear Manual is intended to be a first step towards a complete Flight-Gear documentation.
 The target audience is the end-user who is not interested in the internal workings of OpenGL or in building his or her own scenery.
-It is our hope that someday there will be an accompanying FlightGear Programmer's Guide (which could be based on some of the documentation found at a FlightGear Scenery Design Guide, describing the Scenery tools now packaged as TerraGear; and a FlightGear Flight School package.
+It is our hope that someday there will be an accompanying FlightGear Programmer's Guide a FlightGear Scenery Design Guide, describing the Scenery tools now packaged as TerraGear; and a FlightGear Flight School package.